valkey-io/valkey-doc/README.md

 * Single linebreaks are not significant in Markdown, so when editing an existing sentence or paragraph, don't change the existing linebreaks.
 That just makes reviewing harder.
+* Start every sentence on a new line.

 ### Checking your work